ChrisXzz/vertebrae_segmentation/README.md

 This is an associated repository of the work

-**Di Meng et al., Vertebrae segmentation, identification and localization using a graph optimization and a synergistic cycle, 2021.**
+**Vertebrae segmentation, identification and localization using a graph optimization and a synergistic cycle, 2021.**

 Pre-print: [link]().